cloudnative-pg/docs/versioned_docs/version-1.27/labels_annotations.md

 ---
 id: labels_annotations
-sidebar_position: 30
+sidebar_position: 290
 title: Labels and Annotations
 ---

-# Labels and annotations
+# Labels and Annotations
 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

 Resources in Kubernetes are organized in a flat structure, with no hierarchical